-Although most North Carolina residents don’t live on the coast, we are still at risk of severe impact from Hurricane Irma.
-After the impact of Hurricane Matthew, Fayetteville residents are aware of the devastation and destruction that hurricanes can bring.
+Hurricane season takes place June 1 – November 30 every year.
+Don’t wait to have a plan in place for the upcoming hurricane season.
+Although most North Carolina residents don’t live on the coast, we are still at risk of severe impacts from Hurricanes.
+After the impact of Hurricane Matthew in October 2016, Fayetteville residents are aware of the devastation and destruction that hurricanes can bring.
 More than half of all hurricane deaths are caused by flooding, and the majority of those occur while people are in their cars.
 Keep yourself and your family safe by being prepared for the worst.

 Ways to Prepare Your Home

 In the Triangle we are most at risk for wind and flood damage.
 Although you can’t totally prevent the impact of the storm, there are steps you can take to reduce your risk of damage.
 Here are a few ways to prepare your North Carolina home for hurricanes:

 Trim damaged trees or branches so they’re less likely to fall during the storm

 Secure all gutters and downspouts and clear them out to prevent home flooding

 Cover your air conditioning unit so debris does not damage it